CommonGateway/PetStore/README.md

 Now you want to have your OAS in your repository, so that the CommonGateway can work with it.
 You can add the OAS in 2 ways.
 The simplest is the following for those who don't have Git or a Git GUI, and are not familair with a IDE.

-- One the GitHub page of your API open the OAS.yaml and press the `edit icon` (pencil) in the top right of the code viewer.
+- Go your repository page and open the OAS.yaml and press the `edit icon` (pencil) in the top right of the code viewer.
 - Open your local OAS file and copy its content.
 - Paste the copied content into the OAS.yaml you opened on GitHub, overwriting its content.
 - If your OAS is a .json file make sure to change the OAS.yaml to OAS.json.